This policy addresses coverage and reimbursement for anesthesia services that are related to the administration of Moderate (Conscious) Sedation.

-Benefits are not available for moderate (conscious) sedation administered by a physician or Qualified Healthcare Practitioner (QHP), Certified Nurse Practitioner Anesthetist (CRNA) or an independent trained observer supervised by the operating surgeon because it is considered included in the basic service and no additional reimbursement will be allowed.
+Reimbursement is not available for moderate (conscious) sedation administered by a physician or Qualified Healthcare Practitioner (QHP), Certified Nurse Practitioner Anesthetist (CRNA) or an independent trained observer supervised by the operating surgeon because it is considered included in the basic service and no additional reimbursement will be allowed.

-Benefits will be allowed for moderate (conscious) sedation provided by a physician other than the health care professional performing the diagnostic or therapeutic service when the moderate sedation code is billed on the same claim as the diagnostic or therapeutic service.
+Reimbursement will be allowed for moderate (conscious) sedation provided by a physician or QHP other than the health care professional performing the diagnostic or therapeutic service when the moderate sedation code is billed on the same claim as the diagnostic or therapeutic service.

 Qualifying gastrointestinal endoscopic services include those CPT®/HCPCS codes identified and published by CMS as eligible to be billed with G0500.

 Medical Services Rendered by Dentists and Oral Surgeons

 BCBSND may allow moderate sedation services rendered by dentists and oral surgeons for appropriate D Codes, such as D7140, D7210, and D7240.
 When billing for moderate sedation, dentists and oral surgeons can use CPT Codes 99151 or 99152 and 99153; or D9239 and D9243.
 The moderate sedation code will be allowed for separate reimbursement when billed on the same claim as the diagnostic or therapeutic dental service.